Shewiiii/Ugoku-v2/README.md

 - If Spotify is enabled, log in to Librespot from your Spotify client (it should appear in the device list)\*.
 - Done !

+> [!TIP]
-> [!TIP] > \*This action will create a `credentials.json` file in the root folder.
+> \*This action will create a `credentials.json` file in the root folder.
 If you are having trouble creating it on a remote machine, try creating it on your local machine and exporting it.

+<h2>Special Thanks</h2>

+- Chinono智乃乃, for helping me with this project and inspiring me
+- Neutrixia, for providing improvement ideas for the music player
+- Nothes, for allowing me to use your public server as a platform for Ugoku
+- Everyone actively using my bot!

 <h2>Random screenshots</h2>